dylan-lang/testworks/documentation/users-guide/source/usage.rst

    assert-equal(a, b);     // auto-generated description
    assert-equal(a, b, a);  // a used as description assert-equal(a, b, "does %= = %=?", a, b);  // formatted description

-.. note:: You may also find ``check-*`` macros in Testworks test suites.
-These
-          are a deprecated form of assertion.
-The only real difference between them and the ``assert-*`` macros is that they require a description of the assertion as the first argument.

 Tests
 -----